AKotov-dev/siteblocker/README.md

 Note: In Mageia Linux, it is advisable to remove the msec and shorewall-core packages.
 You do not need to force the system to change the security settings.
 In Linux Mint (Debian), it is advisable to remove the ufw (Uncomplicated Firewall) package.

-Made and tested in Mageia Linux-8.
+Made and tested in Mageia Linux-8 and Linux Mint-19.3